 Garage

 Shoes, sports equipment, lawn tools, and other household appliances without a permanent home are commonly left in the garage.
-As the bridge between indoors and outdoors, it’s important to keep your garage clean and well-organized.
+As the bridge between indoors and outdoors, it’s important to follow a garage cleaning checklist to help keep this space clean and well-organized.

 Empty the Garage

-Take everything out of the garage and determine what needs to stay.
+When cleaning a garage, start by decluttering and sorting items to determine what needs to stay.
 Separate garage items into boxes with one of four labels: Storage, Put Away, Donate/Sell, or Trash.
-Organize the “Storage” items in boxes or on shelves, move the “Put Away” items to another place in the home where they belong, place the “Donate/Sell” box near your door or in your car, and dispose of the “Trash” box.
+Organize the “Storage” items in boxes or on shelves, move the “Put Away” items to their proper places in your home, place the box of things to donate near your door or in your car, and dispose of the “Trash” box.

 Wipe Down the Walls